CARPool: fast, accurate computation of large-scale structure statistics by pairing costly and cheap cosmological simulations: Acknowledgements

 \section{Acknowledgements}

-We thank Martin Crocce, Janis Fluri, Cullan Howlett and Hans Arnold Wither for their advice on COLA, and Boris Leistedt for stimulating discussions.
+We thank Martin Crocce, Janis Fluri, Cullan Howlett and Hans Arnold Winther for their advice on COLA, and Boris Leistedt for stimulating discussions.
+We are grateful to Pier-Stefano Corasaniti, Eiichiro Komatsu, Marius Millea, Andrew Pontzen, Yann Rasera and Matias Zaldarriaga for stimulating comments on an earlier version of the manuscript.
 N.C. acknowledges funding from LabEx ENS-ICFP (PSL).
 B.D.W. acknowledges support by the ANR BIG4 project, grant ANR-16-CE23-0002 of the French Agence Nationale de la Recherche; and the Labex ILP (reference ANR-10-LABX-63) part of the Idex SUPER, and received financial state aid managed by the Agence Nationale de la Recherche, as part of the programme Investissements d'avenir under the reference ANR-11-IDEX-0004-02.
 The Flatiron Institute is supported by the Simons Foundation.
 Y.A. is supported by LabEx ENS-ICFP: ANR-10-LABX-0010/ANR-10-IDEX-0001-02 PSL*.
 F.V.N acknowledges funding from the WFIRST program through NNG26PJ30C and NNN12AA01C.